 He has been an invited participant in programs organized by the World Economic Forum, World Knowledge Forum, Asia Pacific Economic Council and International Competition Network.

-Subrata is Co-Chair of the firm’s Korea Practice and a member of its Asia Pacific Steering Committee, and serves on a number of firm committees.
+Subrata is co-chair of the firm’s Korea Practice and a member of its Asia Pacific Steering Committee.
+He provides legal services through a Law Corporation.